Canyon GuideCanyon Guide

 Información

-An interesting canyon route deep in the Sierra Anchas Mountains, featuring a waterfall, several rappels, numerous downclimbs, a long, narrow hallway, and a well-preserved archaeological site to explore.
-As always, ruins, archaeological resources, and artifacts should never be tampered with, removed, or defamed.
-Please respect, preserve, and protect this special historical place.
-All anchors are natural and many reside directly in the watercourse.
-Anchor construction and evaluation skills are required.
-This page details ONLY the lower section and bottom up approach For more info on the full canyon route and multiple approach options, see other Pueblo Canyon Page. http://ropewiki.com/Pueblo_Canyon#Descent
+This is an interesting canyon route deep in the Sierra Anchas Mountains, featuring a waterfall, several rappels, numerous downclimbs, a long narrow hallway, and a well‑preserved archaeological site worth exploring.
+As always, ruins, archaeological resources, and artifacts must never be disturbed, damaged, removed, or altered.
+Please respect and protect this special historical place.
+All anchors are natural, and many are located directly in the watercourse.
+Strong skills in anchor construction and evaluation are essential.
+This page describes only the lower section of the canyon and the bottom‑up approach.
+For more information on the full canyon route and the multiple approach options available, consult resources dedicated to the complete Pueblo Canyon description.

 Cómo llegar